juju/docs/src/en/controllers-config.md

 ### Excluding information from the audit log

-!!!
-Important:
-    Only those conversations containing *all* excluded methods will be omitted.
+See [Audit logging][troubleshooting-logs-audit] for background information on this topic.

+Information can be filtered out of the audit log to prevent its file(s) from growing without bounds and making it difficult to read.
+This is done via the `audit-log-exclude-methods` key above, which refers to API calls/methods.
+The recommended approach is to view the log and make a list of those calls deemed undesirable.
+There is no definitive API call list available in this documentation.

-As the above table shows, the default value of key 'audit-log-exclude-methods' is 'ReadOnlyMethods'.
-As the name suggests, this key represents all read-only events.
+As the above table shows, the default value of key `audit-log-exclude-methods` is the special value of 'ReadOnlyMethods'.
+As the name suggests, this represents all read-only events.
 Hence, by default, only events involving a change (a write) will appear in the audit log.

+An example value for this key is: `ReadOnlyMethods,????`.

-Click the triangle below to reveal a listing of API methods denoted by this key value.
+Click the triangle below to reveal a listing of API methods denoted by the key value of 'ReadOnlyMethods'.

 ^# ReadOnlyMethods